plomgrading/plom/imageServer/readme.md

    * The messages sent by the identifier, totaler and marker are HTTP requests sent to the server.
 We give the list of the URLS here.
 All of these pass the username and authorisation-token for verification.

-** TODO ** add some blurb about aiohttp at server and requests at client.

 ## Messenger messages
 When the client is started the user is prompted for various details: username, password, port, server etc. The user the selects a task and the client fires up the messenger which acts as the message-passing intermediary between the client and the server.
 The messenger then